nlkitai/nlbridge/pipeline/npm/server/README.md

   @nlbridge/server [params]

 Required:
-  --api <openapi>     The AI backend to use
+  --api <openai>     The AI backend to use
-                      Only OpenAPI is supported at the moment
+                      Only OpenAI is supported at the moment

 Optional:
   --apiKey <key>      The API key to use for the AI backend